 Clara finds out that the workstation limit parameter, which sets the number of jobs running concurrently on the workstation, is low and suggests contacting the DWC administrator to increase its value.

-Engaging and empowered real-time collaboration
+Empowered real-time collaboration

 Jason can leverage the T-VREX collaboration feature to invite the DWC administrator to a shared troubleshooting session.
 He activates the sharing mode and sends the application link to the administrator via the integrated Teams chat.